-This program introduces individuals to the field of compassion fatigue, and how it applies in the animal related environment.
+This self-paced online module is directed towards mental health professionals AND animal professionals.
 Each section includes required readings from peer-reviewed journals, narrated Power Point presentations by experts in the field, explanatory videos and post-tests for comprehension.
 Participants will learn what compassion fatigue is, how it compares to other related concepts, and tools that can be used to address it.

 After completing this module, you will be able to:

 - Understand how compassion fatigue differentiates from burnout, secondary trauma, post-traumatic stress, and vicarious trauma.

 - Identify factors that influence compassion fatigue in animal-related professions

 - Identify changes and practices that can be used to address compassion fatigue with clients

 This program is Approved by the National Association of Social Workers

 (Approval # 886617824-8859) for 9.5 continuing education contact hours.